Prodigy-Hacking/ProdigyMathGameHacking/README.md

 The Discord server also gets the latest updates, sneak peeks to upcoming hacks, and occasional giveaways!

 ### Prodigy Chat (Beta)
 We're making a chat for Prodigy hackers only!
-Check it out [here](http://prodigyhacking.ml:3000).
+Check out the chat [here](http://prodigyhacking.ml:3000).

 The source code can be found on the [ProdigyIRC repo](https://github.com/Prodigy-Hacking/ProdigyIRC).

+We also have a beta testing discord server right [here](https://discord.gg/B5wgnRK)!
+If you join you'll also get a special role when it gets released.

 ## Hacking Instructions
 - **[Redirect Hack](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/wiki/Redirect-Hack)**